OData Connector - Appendix

 Silverlight OData Explorer

-Another tool for executing and analyzing OData queries in the browser (requires Microsoft Silverlight plugin), which you can download here.
+Another tool for running and analyzing OData queries in the browser (requires the Microsoft Silverlight plugin), which you can download here.

 -